 Tracheas were isolated from E12.5 to E16.5 embryos, and P0 and P60 mice.
-Tracheas were then fixed in 4% paraformaldehyde overnight at 4°C and washed three times in PBS for 1 hour each.
-Samples were incubated in 5% FBS/PBS/0.5% Triton X-100/3% BSA for 12
+Tracheas were then fixed in 4% paraformaldehyde overnight at 4°C and washed three times in PBS for 1 h each.
+Samples were incubated in 5% FBS/PBS/0.5% Triton X-100/3% bovine serum albumin for 12 h and then in primary antibodies overnight at 4°C. After six washes in 0.5% Triton X-100/PBS for 1 h each, samples were incubated in secondary antibodies overnight at 4°C. Samples were washed six times in 0.5% Triton X-100/PBS for 1 h each and mounted for imaging.
+To visualise smooth muscle cells and chondroblasts, tracheas were stained for GM130.
+To visualise elastic fibres and Fibronectin (FN), tracheas were stained for Tropoelastin and FN.

-Quantification of short elastic fibers
+Quantification of short elastic fibres

-The number of short elastic fibers was counted per field of view using ImageJ.
+The number of short elastic fibres was counted per field of view using ImageJ.